Freyja-Folkvangr/ragpycp/README.md

 - `DJANGO_SETTINGS_MODULE`: Leave blank for default, refer to Django documentation to use this feature

 - ``GITHUB_TOKEN``: Github Token used to read RagCP changelog

+- ``RAGCP_REPO_NAME``: Defines the name of the repository where RagCP will read commit messages to display a changelog.

+- ``RATHENA_REPO_NAME``: Defines the name of the repository where RagCP will read commit messages to display a changelog.

 **Note: If you are going to run RagCP by building a Docker image, set all environment variables on the ``Dockerfile`` instead**.